 Deferred Payment of Fees: As a general rule, no deferred payment of fees is granted.
 However, in very exceptional cases, the Dean of Students is authorized to grant an extension of time, which cannot be beyond thirty days before the end of the course.
-In those exceptional cases, the student must apply for deferred payment of fees prior to the registration day with ample time so that the merits of the application can be evaluated.
-On the registration day, the students to whom deferred payment of fees is granted must pay at least 50% of the total fees.
-The balance must be paid at least thirty (30) days before the last day of classes of the semester.
-Students who fail to pay accordingly must pay a late payment charge of three (\$10.00) dollars.
+In those exceptional cases, a student must apply for deferred payment of fees prior to the registration day with ample time so that the merits of the application can be evaluated.
+On the registration day, students to whom deferred payment of fees is granted must pay at least 50% of the total fees.
+The balance must be paid at least 30 days before the last day of classes of the semester.
+Students who fail to pay accordingly must pay a late payment charge of \$10.00 dollars.

-Students who fail to settle their accounts with the University thirty days before the last day of classes every semester, or the 1st. day of July during the Summer Session, will receive no credit for their work, nor will the Registrar release any transcript of record or other official documents until all outstanding fees and charges have been paid.
+Students who fail to settle their accounts with the university 30 days before the last day of classes every semester or the specified date for each Summer Session will receive no credit for their work, nor will the Registrar release any transcript of record or other official documents until all outstanding fees and charges have been paid.
 All fees must be paid in United States currency, certified check, or postal money orders made out for the exact amount to the University of Puerto Rico.